gwatts/pinfinder/README.md

 Last tested with iOS 8 through 12.2 on OS X 10.10, 10.11, 10.12, 10.12, 10.13 Windows XP and Windows 8 with iTunes 12.7

 NOTE: Recovery of an iOS 12 passcode requires an **encrypted** iTunes backup.

+Pinfinder is **not compatible with iOS 13 and later** - See https://pinfinder.net/faq.html#ios13